 Color laser multifunction printer released in January 2019「The RICOH IM C6000/C5500/C4500/C3500/C3000/C2500」 achieved a 65% or more reduction in weight compared with previous models.
 After performing thorough simulations for strength and impact, new lightweight frames with thinner resin and sheet metals were developed by enforcing surface and corners to prevent deformation.

 Reuse and recycling-minded product design is indispensable to realize a recycling-oriented society.

 Started in 1993, the Design for Environment Workshop (initially launched under a different name) established the Policy on Recyclable Design based on the Comet Circle and with the idea of “reduce, reuse and recycling” in mind.
-Under this policy, we have developed various kinds of know-how, including grade labeling on plastic molded parts, strength design to allow reuse, reuse of high-value-added parts, recycling of high-quality materials, easier dismantling and sorting, and strength design to reduce the use of packaging materials.
+Under this policy, we have developed various kinds of know-how, including grade labeling on plastic molded parts, strength design to allow reuse, reprocessing of high-value-added parts, recycling of high-quality materials, easier dismantling and sorting, and strength design to reduce the use of packaging materials.

-Under the product design system, designers are obliged to perform environment-friendly design self-assessments at each stage of their work in order to make further improvements.
+Under the product design system, designers are obliged to perform End-of-Life design self-assessments at each stage of their work in order to make further improvements.
 Thus, for copier and printer designers, consideration for reduce/reuse/recycling has become one of the regular steps in the design process.

 We have developed compatible labels that maintain the purity and quality of recycled plastics even after the used parts are dissolved and reused with the labels left on them.
 The labels have been used for multifunctional copiers, printers and facsimiles since 1994.
 Eliminating the need to remove the labels has cut 14 minutes from the copier recycling process (for general models), as well as the need to discard the used labels, thereby improving manufacturing efficiency and reducing waste treatment costs.